Our History - FELLOWSHIP OF CHRISTIAN COUNCILS AND CHURCHES IN THE GREAT LAKES AND HORN OF AFRICA (FECCLAHA)

 Our History

-FECCLAHA’s history traces back to the year 1994 with a group of religious leaders travelling to Pretoria-South Africa, to witness the inauguration of Nelson Mandela, an anti-apartheid activist, lawyer, and former political prisoner as President of South Africa on 10 May 1994.
+FECCLAHA’s history traces back to the year 1994 when a group of religious leaders travelling to Pretoria-South Africa, to witness the inauguration of Nelson Mandela, an anti-apartheid activist, lawyer, and former political prisoner as President of South Africa on 10th May 1994.

-At this same time, the Rwandan genocide which occurred between 7th April and 15th July 1994 and where members of the Tutsi minority ethnic group, some moderate Hutu and Twa were massacred by armed militias was ongoing.
-As they flew over Lake Victoria, they saw bodies from Rwanda’s massacres washing down the Kagera River also known as Akagera River into Lake Victoria in Uganda.
+At the time, the Rwandan genocide in which members of the Tutsi minority ethnic group, some moderate Hutu and Twa were killed by armed militias, was ongoing (between 7th April and 15th July 1994).
+As the Church Leaders flew over Lake Victoria, they saw bodies from Rwanda’s massacres washing down the Kagera River (locally known as Akagera River) into Lake Victoria in Uganda.

 Facebook